Different people have their own regimens and solutions that they are fond of when it comes to weight management.

 HIIT is an interval training technique which involves alternating between regular and high speed when working out.
 HIIT workouts have been proven to be one of the most effective ways to maximize the number of calories burned during a workout session.

-Many treadmills have easily programable consoles so you can put the incline, speed, and time intervals to get the most from your HIIT workouts.
+Many treadmills have easily programmable consoles so you can adjust the incline, speed, and time intervals to get the most from your HIIT workouts.

 It’s for all fitness levels